-1. Burning the pigs, 2020
+1. Burning the Pigs, 2020

 Born in Woorabinda in 1946, Indigenous artist Wanda Gibson Wanda is a Nukgal Wurra woman of the Guugu Yimithirr people (on her mother’s side).
 She grew up in Hope Vale on the Cape York Peninsula.
 Wanda created these paintings for the 2020 Undercurrents exhibition (a satellite exhibition to the Cairns Indigenous Art Fair).
-The exhibition addressed the imbalance of colonial (written) history versus First Peoples’ (oral) history.
+The exhibition addressed the imbalance of colonial (written) history versus First Nations’ (oral) history.
 Wanda’s paintings depict the First Nations’ oral history of Captain Cook’s landing at Endeavour River.

 Burning the Pigs - ‘Cook brought with him pigs and livestock on his boat.
 On the first day he landed, he set up a pen on the beach to keep the pigs in.
 The Bama did not know what those pigs were, or what he was doing.
 So one day, the Bama set the pig pen on fire and burned it down.
 Cook didn’t like that.
 He got angry and fired guns at the Bama.
 Some of the pigs escaped the pen and ran into the bush.
 We still hunt and eat them today.’

-2. Twelve turtles, 2020
+2. Twelve Turtles, 2020

 Twelve Turtles - ‘Cook and his men were hungry.
 They went out and hunted turtles.
 They were easy pickings.
 However, Cook didn’t understand our law.
 The turtle is very sacred to us.
 There are many cultural protocols around the hunting and butchering of the animal.
 Bama saw twelve turtles on board Cook’s ship.
 They got very upset and angry and even tried to throw the turtles over the side of the ship but Cook’s men stopped them.
 This is when the trouble started.
 Bama came back to Cook’s camp with spears and weapons.
 Cook’s men fired shots and some Bama were hit, but not killed.
 It was a very scary situation.
 There could have been serious bloodshed.’

-3. Defending our camp, 2020
+3. Defending our Camp, 2020

-Defending Our Camp - ‘Tensions ran high between the Bama and Cooks men at first.
-The Bama thought that Cook’s men might be evil spirits, and Cook’s men were scared of the Bama and they wanted to hurt us.
+Defending Our Camp - ‘Tensions ran high between the Bama and Cook’s men at first.
+The Bama thought that Cook’s men might be evil spirits, and Cook’s men were scared of the Bama and they wanted to hurt us.’

 4. Sail Away, 2020